web3-wallet/web3-wallet/packages/detect-provider/README.md

 ## Context

-Wallet providers are usually injected to the host environment(the web browser window object) wallets(wallet browser extensions or wallet mobile APPs).
-In order to connect to wallets, dApps need to retrieve the wallet providers from the host environment.
-This library is here to help detect and retrieve the wallet providers from the host environment. @web3-wallet/detect-provider is designed to be able to detect all kinds of wallet providers from the host environment.
+Wallet providers are usually injected to the host environment.
+In order to connect to a wallet, dApps need to retrieve the wallet provider from the host environment.
+This library is here to help detect and retrieve the wallet provider from the host environment. @web3-wallet/detect-provider is designed to be able to detect all kinds of wallet providers from the host environment.

 ## Synchronous and Asynchronous Injection